typesanitizer/b2piet/docs/README.md

 #### Platforms

-The program has only been tested on Ubuntu 16.04.
+The program has only been tested on Ubuntu 16.04 and 17.04.
 _Ideally_, it should work on other GNU/Linux distributions, *BSD and macOS as is.
 It will probably not work on Windows.